 The clinical months are comprised of a minimum of nine pulmonary and nine critical care rotations.
 The first year of training consists of 12 months of clinical rotations, and the remainder of clinical months (depending on one’s career goals) are divided amongst the remaining two years.
 Fellows will get a breadth and depth of training in all aspects of pulmonary and critical care medicine.
 Trainees can expect to be certified in several procedures by the end of their fellowship.

 Training occurs at IU Health University Hospital, IU Health Methodist Hospital, Eskenazi Health and the Richard L. Roudebush VA Medical Center.

 In addition, educational resources for fellows in the program include weekly chest, research and fellows’ conferences; a bi-weekly chest radiology conference and pulmonary hypertension care review conference; and monthly journal clubs and fellow business meetings.

 The Pulmonary and Critical Care Fellowship Program uses the ERAS system for processing applications.
-Applications are accepted until August 15 each year.
+Applications are accepted until August 15 of each year.
 Interviews for the program are held between August and October.